observIQ/stanza/examples/scenarios/file.md

 ## Prerequisites

-On the host that will be sending logs to Stanza, make sure you know the location of the file you wish to gather logs from.
+On the host that Stanza will read logs from, make sure you know the location of the file you wish to gather logs.

 ## Configuration

-This is an example config file that can be used in the Stanza install directory.
+This is an example config file that can be used in the Stanza install directory, noted in the [Configuration](./README.md#Configuration) section of the quickstart guide.
 It uses a simple [file operator](/docs/operators/file_input.md) to send logs to Google Cloud utilizing a credentials file that can be generated following Google's documentation [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ```yaml
 pipeline: